City Streets: Transport for a changing Square Mile

-Working with The City Centre and the City of London Corporation, artist Rebecca Louise Law has created 'The City Garden', a site-specific installation of natural materials inspired by gardens within the City.
-This will be the first public art installation at The City Centre and is sponsored by The London Wall Place Partnership, a joint venture between Brookfield and Oxford Properties.
-This micro-theatre of London’s natural world will feature fresh flowers entwined with copper wire that are suspended above head height where they can be closely observed as they dry and preserve.
+Working with The City Centre and the City of London Corporation, artist Rebecca Louise Law created 'The City Garden', a site-specific installation of natural materials inspired by gardens within the City.
+This was the first public art installation at The City Centre and was sponsored by The London Wall Place Partnership, a joint venture between Brookfield and Oxford Properties.
+This micro-theatre of London’s natural world featured fresh flowers entwined with copper wire which were suspended above head height so they could be closely observed as they dried and preserved.

-The City Centre has commissioned two films of City gardens that accompany the exhibition and a map of the gardens that inspired Rebecca’s installation.
-The map will also be available in an app that leads visitors through the City’s open spaces detailing the history, horticulture and design of some iconic gardens.
+The City Centre commissioned two films of City gardens that accompanied the exhibition and a map of the gardens that inspired Rebecca’s installation.
+The map was also available in an app that led visitors through the City’s open spaces detailing the history, horticulture and design of some iconic gardens.